Table of Contents

 Tip: Sensor formulas may be combined with the automatic coordinate transformation and the update of instrument location.
 For instance, some tunnel boring machines only send the last four digits of the local coordinates.
 With two formulas, the offsets can be added easily before transformation.

 This table contains errors, if any, encountered by your background jobs like continuous import or export.

-Vision 42 can export project data continuously to multiple FTP, FTPS, SFTP and SCP locations.
+Vision 42 can export project data to multiple FTP, FTPS, SFTP and SCP locations.
 The standard URL syntax must be used to configure export locations.
 We strongly advice making use of the separate password field, to avoid a readable password in the URL.
 The locations must be directories, in which files will be exported in an orderly fashion.
 Existing files will be overwritten.
 Possible errors can be found in the Errors table.

 The exported files contain times, instrument (or location) names, sensor (or quantity) names, units, and values.
 The latter will be relative to their instrument datum, if any.
 Invalid values will be excluded.
 Note that this structure is identical to the Senceive CSV format.
 Additionally, the Vision 42 files adhere to several standards:

 With usability in mind, exported files will not exceed 200.000 lines.
 This method of exporting is one-way only.
-It can therefore not be used to keep data in the target system fully synchronized.
+It can not be used to keep data in the target system fully synchronized.
 After all history has been exported, data older than 25 hours will be exported continuously.
 This way, instruments have a day to upload their data.